Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 **Prompt**

 ```
-    Are you aware of Patternfly and it's dashboard pattern?
+    Are you aware of Patternfly and its dashboard pattern?
 ```
 **Response**